 (Exhibit No. TW-6)

-In addition, Richardson andTranswestern entered into anothernegotiated rate transaction under an existing firm transportation contract on the east end of Transwestern’s system, which provided for alternate deliveries to the California border at a rate negotiated between Transwestern and Richardson.
-For alternate deliveries that were nominated and scheduled at Needles, the negotiated rate formula is substantially the same formula as the formula used in its February 2, 2001, negotiated rate transaction.
+In addition, Transwestern and Richardson entered into a separate negotiated rate transaction under an existing firm transportation contract which provided for primary firm deliveries on the east end of Transwestern’s system, as well as alternate firm deliveries to the California border at a rate negotiated between Transwestern and Richardson.
+For alternate firm deliveries that were nominated and scheduled at Needles, the negotiated rate formula is substantially the same formula as the formula used in its February 2, 2001, negotiated rate transaction.
 The only difference in the rate formula was that the sharing mechanism was modified, with Transwestern’s share of the calculated rate equal to 40% and Richardson’s share equal to 60%.

 Sempra/March 2001/Sub-docket 014: